mandar-sk/mandar-sk/README.md

 - Team Captain of a student design team — **1st Runner-Up nationally** and **19th internationally**
 - **All-India Rank 74** in the **GATE examination**

-- Passionate about projects at the intersection of **AI, business, and finance**.
-- Open to collaborating with professionals and organizations leveraging **data for innovation and growth**.

 ## Education

 > **Indian Institute of Science, Bangalore** `2024-2026`